jeffpar/pcjs.v1/_posts/2016-05-04-the-sharpening.md

 This was the week of The Sharpening.

-A month or two ago, I updated most of the machines to use higher-resolution "screens".
+A while back, I updated most of the machines to use higher-resolution "screens".
 For example, a typical [EGA video configuration](/devices/pc/video/ibm/ega/1984-09-13/128kb-autolockfs.xml) now specifies a *screenWidth* of 1280 and *screenHeight* of 700, dimensions which are exactly twice the standard EGA resolution.